rokath/trice/docs/TriceUserManual.md

 * Also you can simply copy a Trice statement and modify it without dealing with the ID.
 * The Trice tool will detect the 2nd (or 3rd) usage of this ID and assign a new one, also extending the ID list.
 * That is done silently for you during the next `trice insert`.
-* When you use the Trice cache, the IDs are invisible and all happens in the background automatically.
+* When you use the [Trice Cache](#trice-cache), the IDs are invisible and all happens in the background automatically.

 #### 24.1.4. <a id='id-routing'></a>ID Routing